kamalrajp/tech-interview-handbook/front-end/interview-questions.md

 #### How do you serve a page with content in multiple languages?

-The question is a little vague, I will assume that it is asking about the most common case, which is how to serve a page with content available in multiple languages, but the content within the page is only in a single language.
+The question is a little vague, I will assume that it is asking about the most common case, which is how to serve a page with content available in multiple languages, but the content within the page should be displayed only in one consistent language.

 When an HTTP request is made to a server, the requesting user agent usually sends information about language preferences, such as in the `Accept-Language` header.
 The server can then use this information to return a version of the document in the appropriate language if such an alternative is available.
 The returned HTML document should also declare the `lang` attribute in the `<html>` tag, such as `<html lang="en">...</html>`.